 Moving beyond reality seems to be the order of the day – providing everyone with access to a completely new set of experiences – providing fans with the ability to enjoy sports in a new immersive and engaging way.
-Virtual Reality, for example, will allow fans to consume sports content, socialize and interact through a virtual environment, while Augmented Reality will create a whole new layer of interaction between what we see and the action taking place in front of us.
+Virtual Reality, for example, will allow fans to consume sports content, socialize and interact through a virtual environment, while Augmented Reality (both mobile and native) will create a whole new layer of interaction between what we see and the action taking place in front of us.
 Will our living room turn into a stadium-like experience?
 Are there any new ways of experiencing live sports events at the stadium using Mobile AR?

 Machine learning and artificial intelligence are allowing the creation of smart messaging platforms, bringing an innovative and convenient solution to sports enthusiasts and punters.
 Technology is allowing the development of meaningful conversations between humans and computers, creating natural interactions which were unimaginable 10 years ago.
 Indeed, fans can now engage with robots from the comfort of their own living room – just ask Alexa!

 There is enough basis to believe that the way sports will be consumed will continue to be re-invented.
 Indeed, the development of value propositions based on state-of-the-art technology together with sports data will continue the transformation of not only sports consumption but the performance of sports themselves.

 Sportradar collects millions of data points per second in real time feeding existing applications.
 Do you see a hidden potential in sports data?

 Your challenge: Envision the future, use Sportradar’s professional sports data without limits!

 Take sports data journalism to the next level